The Phantom Stockman: Development

-We said, "Let's forget what the Australian public thinks about, what they might take to, because if you put an Australian tag on a film it was the worst possible thing you could do."
-You see we were on a third-rate level as far as the public was concerned in comparison to imported films from anywhere.
-The thing was to try and go for different locales and different lines, new material but fairly standard in the international approach.
-I remember a motto that we used to remind ourselves of.
+We said, "Let's forget what the Australian public thinks about, what they might take to, because if you put an Australian tag on a film it was the worst possible thing you could do."...
+The thing was to try and go for different locales and different lines, new material but fairly standard in the international approach...
 It was something that Les Norman (the producer of Eureka Stockade) said to us.
 "If you are working in a known background like London or New York you can go for very different story lines, but if you are working in a new background that is unfamiliar to your audience you have to be a bit conventional in your story line because audiences find it difficult to accept a totally new background and a really new story line at the same time."
 So I think there was a bit of that inherent in all of those early films with Chips.
-We always went for the unusual background and therefore didn’t try to get terribly tricky with the story lines.

 It was decided to make the film in the Northern Territory where Robinson had worked for a number of years.
+The movie would focus around Chips Rafferty, playing a version of the character he portrayed on radio.

 The film was originally known as Dewarra, Platypus then The Tribesman.

 Casting

 Charles Tingwell was meant to play a role but was unable to fit it in his schedule and was replaced by Guy Doleman.
+Doleman and Max Osbiston were experienced Sydney radio actors.

 Seventeen-year-old Jeanette Elphick, 1952 model of the year, was cast in the lead.
+Her voice would be entirely dubbed by June Salter.

 Shooting

 It was shot around Alice Springs in the Northern Territory of Australia starting July 1952.
 Several days shooting were lost due to unexpected rain.
-Interiors were shot in Sydney.
+Interiors – the girl's house – were shot in Sydney at a small studio in North Sydney owned by Mervyn Murphy.